webbson/rpi-mqtt-monitor/README.md

 uptime = True
 wifi_signal = False
 wifi_signal_dbm = False
+ip_addr = True
 ```

-If ```discovery_messages``` is set to true, the script will send MQTT Discovery config messages which allows Home Assistant to automatically add the sensors without having to define them in configuration.
-Note, this setting is only available when ```group_messages``` is not used.
+If `discovery_messages` is set to true, the script will send MQTT Discovery config messages which allows Home Assistant to automatically add the sensors without having to define them in configuration.
+Note, this setting is only available when `group_messages` is not used.

-If ```group_messages``` is set to true the script will send just one message containing all values in CSV format.
+If `group_messages` is set to true the script will send just one message containing all values in CSV format.
 The group message looks like this:

 ```
-1.3, 47.1, 12, 1.2, 600, nan, 14.1, 12, 50, -60
+1.3, 47.1, 12, 1.2, 600, nan, 14.1, 12, 50, -60, "127.0.0.1"
 ```

 ## Test Raspberry Pi MQTT Monitor